Want create site? Find Free WordPress Themes and plugins.

 Staff Members

-With a background in graphic design, Alanna first joined the TMSA as a Community Jobs Scotland intern in 2017 and now works part-time as an administrator and marketing assistant.
+With a background in graphic design, Alanna first joined the TMSA as a Community Jobs Scotland intern in 2017 and now works part-time as in comms and admin.
+NB: Alanna is currently on maternity leave.

 Patrons